5 Days Bhutan Tour Itinerary

 Day 02: Thimphu/Punakha

-Visit to one of the Handicrafts Emporium would be interesting which offers wide assortment of beautifully hand-woven and crafted products.
-Also visit the Textile and Folk Heritage Museum opened in 2001.
+A visit to one of the Handicrafts Emporium would be interesting which offers a wide assortment of beautifully hand-woven and crafted products.
+Also, visit the Textile and Folk Heritage Museum opened in 2001.

-Evening drive to Punakha across Dochula pass (10,500) feet).
+Evening drive to Punakha (10,500) feet).
 Overnight at the hotel in Punakha.

 Day 03: Punakha – Paro

-After break fast drive to Paro airport for flight to onward destination.
+Breakfast in the hotel then drive to the airport for a flight to your onward destination.
+Tashi Delek!

 You make Like Best time to visit Bhutan